abdullahkhawer/aws-alerts/README.md

 -   AWS IAM role used by the Lambda function with least privileges.
 -   AWS Lambda Invoke Permission for AWS SNS topic.
 -   AWS CloudWatch events for the failures, errors, warnings and terminations notifications of various AWS services triggered upon events.
--   AWS CloudWatch alarm for the failures of AWS Lambda functions.
+-   AWS CloudWatch alarms for the failures of AWS Lambda functions.
 -   AWS RDS and DMS event subscriptions for the failures, errors, warnings and terminations of AWS RDS and DMS resources respectively.
 -   AWS SNS topic for receiving and sending notifications to the subscribed endpoint for AWS CloudFormation notifications.
 -   AWS SNS topic for receiving and sending notifications to the subscribed endpoint for failures, errors, warnings and terminations notifications of various AWS services.